 Study of the pedagogical, developmental and cognitive components of teaching and learning in diverse classrooms.
 Provides a deeper understanding of the learning and behavior of students as well as individual and group differences including special populations such as exceptional, gifted and at-risk learners.
-With a focus on PreK-12 learners, students will be able to explore cognitive and linguistic development, teaching strategies, and assessments.
+Students will be able to explore cognitive and linguistic development, teaching strategies, and assessments.
+(1)